-Frontier Developments space trading epic Elite Dangerous can be an intimidating game to face initially as the in game tutorials barely scratch the surface but thankfully the Internet always steps up and there’s a lot of resources out there now for finding what you need.
+Frontier Developments space trading epic Elite Dangerous can be an intimidating game to face initially as the in game tutorials only scratch the surface of what to expect.
+They are worth doing though as they have improved massively since launch and will give you a taste of the tasks that may be required of you when playing.
+But if you’re looking for more, thankfully the Internet steps up with a lot of resources for finding exactly what you need.

 What follows is some of our own experiences and recommendations that might help to get you going.
 And if there is something handy we’ve found elsewhere that’ll help out too, we’ll link to it.
 We can’t cover everything and if there is something else you think might be worth sharing, please let us know and we’ll update this accordingly.